modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-1980** to James Watson Cronin and Val Logsdon Fitch “for the discovery of violations of fundamental symmetry principles in the decay of neutral K-mesons”.

-*CP Symmetry Violation – The Search for Its Origin* by Cronin
+*CP Symmetry Violation – The Search for Its Origin* by Cronin.

 MLA style: James Cronin – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Wed.
 19 Jul 2023. <https://www.nobelprize.org/prizes/physics/1980/cronin/lecture/>